 It seems I'm not alone, as the recent influx of new "wallet cards" proves.
-Stratos is the latest card on the market, following the likes of Swyp, Coin, and Plastc, and it's been getting a lot of attention for being the simplest of the bunch - in a good way.
+Stratos (opens in new tab) is the latest card on the market, following the likes of Swyp (opens in new tab), Coin (opens in new tab), and Plastc (opens in new tab), and it's been getting a lot of attention for being the simplest of the bunch - in a good way.

 All of these cards run on a simple principle.
 You scan all of the cards with a magnetic strip - credit, debit, gift, rewards/loyalty, entry, etc. - into an app on your phone.
 The cards are then all accessible via Bluetooth and you can pick and choose which one to use on the spot.

 Stratos certainly has some advantages over the competition.
 For starters, Stratos stores three cards directly on it, so you can use them even without your phone.
 And you can store as many as you like on your phone - other cards have a maximum number.
 Statos also doesn't need to be charged, like Plastc does; instead, if the battery gets low, the company gets notified and you just get sent a new one.